Building for Tomorrow: Why Resilient Construction Matters

 WORDS Elissa Rose

-Resilience in construction is becoming more important than ever before.
-This concept refers to the ability of buildings and infrastructure to withstand, adapt to and recover from adverse events like natural disasters and climate change impact.
-This involves using durable materials, innovative design and sustainable construction practices to create structures that remain functional and safe under various stress conditions.
+Resilience in construction is widely recognized as a foundational consideration in how buildings are designed and built.
+It refers to the ability of buildings and infrastructure to withstand, adapt to and recover from challenges such as natural disasters and the impacts of climate change.
+This approach focuses on thoughtful material choices and sustainable construction practices to help create buildings that remain safe and functional over time, even under pressure.

 Construction technology company ICON and architecture studio Lake Flato designed a 3D-printed home in Austin, Texas.
 ICON’s proprietary material, Lavacrete is designed to withstand extreme weather.
 Photography by Casey Dunn